- Position Type

 - Other duties as assigned.

-- Capitol Hill political experience a plus.
+- Capitol Hill political experience is a plus.

 - Excellent writing, editing and oral communication skills and the ability to adapt to an ever-changing political environment is essential.

 - Must be able to handle multiple tasks simultaneously while prioritizing important issues.

 - Strong attention to detail, commitment to high quality, professionalism and a timely product a must.

 - Interest in and commitment to LGBTQ rights required.